ReimuNotMoe/ydotool/README.md

 **`ydotool` is not limited to Wayland.** You can use it on anything as long as it accepts keyboard/mouse/whatever input.
 For example, X11, text console, "RetroArch OS", fbdev apps (fbterm/mplayer/SDL1/LittleVGL/Qt Embedded), etc.

+## Important Note
+The man page is not always up to date.
+Please use `--help` to ensure correctness.

 ## ChangeLog
 This project is now refactored. (v1.0.0)